School Committee - February 06, 2025

 Do you have the other sheet where it kind of lists everything out?

-Like, the 2nd page of that?
+Like the second page of that?

-Yeah, it's turned to the side.
+It's turned to the side.
+Okay.
+Never mind.

 But it lists everything out right here.

+So again, it shows that the first day would be August 27th.
 The last day, the 180th day, I should say, would be June 11th.

 The 185th day would be June 18th.